KPRepos/aws-splunk-terraform-ssl/README.md

 ```

-#### Add/update below content to /opt/splunk/etc/system/local/server.conf, There will be additional aurogenerated content which we can keep as is and just add below lines.
+#### Add/update below content to /opt/splunk/etc/system/local/server.conf, There will be additional auto generated content which we can keep as is and just add below lines.

 ```
 [general]